-Meeting dates for fall 2015 are as follows at 11 am.
+Meeting dates for Fall 2016 are as follows:

-At meetings we will form committees to help planning for events, sign up for volunteer positions at upcoming events, review current group progess, explore collaborations with other groups and discuss future plans.
+At meetings we will form committees to help planning for events, sign up for volunteer positions at upcoming events, review current group progress, explore collaborations with other groups, and discuss future plans.
 Meetings generally last about 45 minutes to an hour.

-If anyone with disabilities needs special accommodation please contact email@example.com or (305)304-0466 at least 72 hours in advance.
+If anyone with disabilities needs special accommodation please contact firstname.lastname@example.org at least 72 hours in advance.

 Does your organization have a mission statement, catch phrase, or other marketing description?
 Information provided here may be used in university publications, websites, or other materials.

 Our organization is committed to working on campus and in the community to improve the social, economical, and environmental well being of our community through the development of and education in sustainable practices.